China coronavirus toll rises to 259, U.S. imposes border curbs

 Hubei’s provincial capital Wuhan, where the virus is thought to have originated, reported 576 new confirmed cases over the day, and also saw 33 deaths from the virus.
 A total of 192 people in Wuhan have now died.

-Reporting by Winni Zhou and David Stanway in Shanghai, Yilei Sun in Beijing; Editing by Lincoln Feast.
+Reporting by Winni Zhou and David Stanway in Shanghai, Yilei Sun in Beijing, Scott Murdoch in Hong Kong, Joori Roh in Seoul; Editing by Lincoln Feast and Jane Wardell.